owl4ce/dotfiles/README.md

 learn open-source especially in \*NIX environment such as GNU/Linux and can leave the world of "pirated software" completely, which is in very poor condition, especially among Microsoft Windows consumers.

 If you feel happy, give this a **star**.
-If there is problem with the configuration (please check previous issues if any), you can create an [issue](https://github.com/owl4ce/dotfiles/issues) or if you want to [discuss](https://github.com/owl4ce/dotfiles/discussions).
+If there's problem with the configuration (please check previous issues if relevant), you can create an [issue](https://github.com/owl4ce/dotfiles/issues) or if you want to [discuss](https://github.com/owl4ce/dotfiles/discussions).
 Thanks for your attention!

+**Modular operating system supremacy.**

 <pre align="center">
 <a href="#maple_leaf--history">